richeney/terraform_fabric_administrator_reference/docs/service_principal.md

     This script

-    - Creates the app reg using the manifest.json file
+    - Creates the app reg
+        - uses a manifest.json file, which has the following application API permissions for Microsoft Graph
+        - Group.Read.All
+        - User.ReadBasic.All
     - Creates a service principal
     - Adds you as owner to both, which is optional but recommended
+    - Grants admin consent

     ```shell
     appObjId=$(az ad app create --display-name terraform_fabric_administrator --required-resource-accesses @manifest.json --identifier-uris api://terraform_fabric_administrator --query id -otsv)